garyrussell/message-stream-processing/README.md

 [copy] Copying 1 file to /Users/lshannon/Documents/message-stream-processing/processor-repository/src/main/resources/static

 ```
+### Publishing The 'simple-message-process' with the 'processor-repository' Application

+The 'simple-message-process' will be made available to stream definitions by serving it from a Spring Boot application running in PWS call the 'processor-repository'.

 To compile the 'processor-repository' run the maven clean package in the 'processor-repository'.

 ```shell